mozilla/vaani.setup/README.md

 $ sudo journalctl -u vaani-setup
 ```

+Add the -b option to the line above if you just want to view output
+from the current boot.
+Add -f if you want to watch the output live as
+you interact with the server.

 If you want these journals to persist across reboots (you probably do)
-then you may need to ensure that the `/var/log/journal/` directory
+then ensure that the `/var/log/journal/` directory
 exists:

 ```